Mileage of used vehicles

 - when buying motor vehicles always ask about the mileage and make sure it is written on the purchase document.
 Obtain the signature of the seller declaring whether or not the mileage is correct, incorrect or unknown.
 Do not rely on verbal statements

-- do not rely solely on a statement by the seller as to the mileage unless he has owned the car from new.
+- do not rely solely on a statement by the seller as to the mileage unless they have owned the car from new.
 Only when the full mileage history is known should a vehicle be offered for sale as genuine mileage

 - check that the general condition of the car is both mechanically and bodily consistent with a vehicle of that mileage and age.
 Look at the service history, and if the car is accompanied by all previous MOT certificates consider whether they show a likely progressive mileage history